uttam282005/CF-extension/README.md

 # CF-extension
-Hides problem tag in problems and problem set pages
+Hide problem tags in problems and problem set pages